Are Processes Holding Your Capacity Captive? When was the last time you came across the proverbial well-oiled machine?

 - your client’s needs change,

-- products and service may change,
+- products, and services may change,

 - even your team members can change, etc.